CUSTODY & parenting time

 If you are the Halifax area and need help understanding your legal rights or negotiating custody or parenting time with your children’s other parent, visiting a lawyer is an excellent place to start.
 The law in Nova Scotia can be different that in other parts of the country and especially the United States.
 Often people end up genuinely mistaken in understanding their rights if their information comes from TV or Google.

-Our office offers an ‘Issue Review Consult’ where you’ll have an opportunity to sit down with a family lawyer and fully explain your situation.
+Our law firm in Tantallon offers an ‘Issue Review Consult’ where you’ll have an opportunity to sit down with a family lawyer and fully explain your situation.
 The lawyer will give you their opinion on what your options are, including their best guess on possible outcomes and costs.
 It’s a no obligation consult and often clients leave with a homework list of steps they can take on their own without further involvement from the lawyer.
 The cost is a fixed fee of $100+tax.

 Joint Custody is the most common arrangement for families in Nova Scotia.
 It is also known as shared decision making.
 Here parenting decisions about major child rearing decisions including medical, educational, spiritual, and moral upbringing of their children are made by consensus.
 If parents cannot agree they may have to defer to a third-party expert such as a doctor in the case of making decisions about medical treatment.